JacobSKN/german-irony-detector/README.md

 # German Irony Detector

 ## Overview
-This project implements a machine learning model for detecting irony in German text using fine-tuned BERT.
+This project implements a machine learning model for detecting irony in German text using fine-tuned BERT by Guhr et al. (2020) and the tuning procedure by Lüdke et al. (2021).
+The dataset used to fine-tune the model are from Schmidt and Harbusch (2023).

 ## Features
 - BERT-based irony classification